 Don’t you just love it when Netflix gets its hands on a lesser-known network title and reveals to the world that it, in fact, rules?

 CBS renewed Evil for season 2 midway through the first season.
 The network had an eye towards another fall release date, but that was quickly scuttled due to the coronavirus pandemic.
-Thankfully, production has now begun once again and the wait for news of an Evil season 2 release date is on.
+Thankfully, production has now been completed and the Evil season 2 release date has arrived.

 Evil Season 2 Release Date